Neocities & UX

 UI Still Matters

-The point above, might be redundant, but even if you are designing for self-expression, some basic conceptual rules will still apply since people have to “visit” the site.
-One of the glaring problems is that a lot of these websites are not mobile-first at all.
-Another problem is that the UI of these sites is often extremely muddled, with the navbar having sometimes up to 10+ options.
+Even if you are designing for self-expression, some basic conceptual rules still apply since people have to “visit” the site.
+A glaring problem is how these websites are not mobile-first.
+The UI of these sites is often extremely muddled, with the navbar sometimes having up to 10+ options.

-An important lesson learned here is not to try to do everything on the same domain.
-Splitting up some of these navigation options to their own “subpages” with their navigation hierarchy prevents including a lot of options in the UI.
-This rationale is why many websites with different functionalities split them up into subdomains in order to progressively disclose information as it’s required.
+An important lesson learned is not to try to do everything in the same domain.
+Splitting up the navigation options into their own “subpages” with their navigation hierarchy prevents overload.
+This rationale is why websites with different functionalities split them up into subdomains.

 Performance is an Aesthetic